Oath Keepers trial: 'Armed rebellion' plan, prosecutor says

 “Their goal was to stop by whatever means necessary the lawful transfer of presidential power, including by taking up arms against the United States government," he said.
 “They concocted a plan for armed rebellion to shatter a bedrock of American democracy.”

 The Oath Keepers planned their conspiracy “in plain sight,” Nestler said, noting open letters Rhodes published on the group's website.
-They also used encrypted apps, like Signal, to message in secret, he said.
+They also used encrypted apps, like Signal, to message in secret and sometimes met in person, he said.

+“They did not go to the Capitol to defend or help; they went to attack," he said.

 Defense attorneys will also get their first chance to address jurors, who were chosen last week after days of questioning over their feelings about the insurrection, Trump supporters and other matters.
 The judge on Monday denied another request from the defense attorneys to move the trial out of D.C., where they contend the jury pool is biased against them.